 Save the Children is an international NGO dedicated to response and development of children around the world.
 Save the Children has an online Resource Centre covering topic from: child protection, child rights governance, health & nutrition, education and child poverty.
 WASH projects are also a key aspect of Save the Children’s work, often focused to WASH programming for children and WASH in schools.
 The resource centre can be searched through key words, theme, year, and country.

 Médecins Sans Frontières (Doctors Without Borders) is an international NGO focused on emergency response, medical and health-related emergencies, including disease outbreaks.
 The online resources include medical guidelines and programming for treating disease in under-resourced settings, as well as, field research, and policy initiatives.
-Operational research and dedicated evaluation staff add to the scope and depth of available resources.

 Action Contre la Faim (Action Against Hunger) is an international NGO focused on nutrition and food security alongside WASH, health, and other emergency response sectors.
 Action Contre la Faim’s resources are separated by type, including policies and manuals, program evaluations, publications, and technical surveys.